 I realise now how often people were a key part of this journey.

 Since that trip, I haven’t stopped adventuring - even if just on a micro-level.
-And with it, my shyness has been left behind.
-I’ve nestled into a confident and often stubborn skin.
+And with it, my shyness has been left behind (at least most of the time).
+I’ve nestled into a more confident and often stubborn skin.
 I’ve found a great joy in sharing my opinions and throwing myself out into the world.

 It takes one bold move, but I think often there are many hints telling you that it’s the right time.
 Once you get those hints, please don’t ignore them or postpone them indefinitely.

 Courage is the first step to so many of the best things in life.